Sullivan Environmental Consulting, Inc.

-The Air & Waste Management Association (AWMA) presented a legal case study at its annual meeting in Chicago (June 2013).
-AWMA had a rather unique session where they invited the opposing attorneys on an air quality litigation matter to discuss the matter, and also invited David Sullivan as the plaintiff’s expert on the case to describe a case involving a secondary lead smelter in the Detroit, Michigan area.
+AWMA had a unique session where they invited the opposing attorneys on an air quality litigation matter to discuss the matter and invited David Sullivan, the plaintiff’s expert on the case, to describe a case involving a secondary lead smelter in the Detroit, Michigan, area.
 The facility operated from the early 1970s into the 1990s.
-There were emissions data for the stacks but no emissions data inventoried for the fugitive emission rates.

 • EPA Philadelphia Integrated Environmental Management Project (IEMP) air toxics